hilaryzen/MKS22X-MarioKart/README.md

 Kayla: I started to experiment with keys.
 I got the map moving based on whether the user clicks w, a, s, or d.

 Hilary: I started the Player class and wrote isOnRoad for the Kart class.

+5/22

+Kayla: After the simple movements, I turned to rotations.
+The map should now be rotating left or right based on the keys r and t.